hellomustaq/restaurant/README.md

 # restaurant
-A static web site for restaurant.
+A HTML web Site for restaurant.